lindbrook/cholera/README.md

 ### note

 neighborhoodWalking() is computationally intensive.
-On a single core of a 2.3 GHz Intel i7, plotting observed paths takes up to 6 seconds while expected paths takes up to 29 seconds.
-Using the parallel implementation on 4 physical (8 logical) cores, these times fall to approximately 4 and 12 seconds.
+On a single core of a 2.3 GHz Intel i7, plotting observed paths takes about 6 seconds while expected paths takes about 29 seconds.
+Using the parallel implementation on 4 physical (8 logical) cores, these times fall to about 4 and 12 seconds.

 Note that parallelization is currently only available on Linux and Mac.